 This full text website contains numerous United Nations databases, including the United Nations Treaty Series.

 This resource includes over 40 of Wolters Kluwer's most popular publications related to all aspects of IP law, including Trademark Law, Patent Law, Technology Law, Copyright Law, and Licensing.
+Access is through the IntelliConnect platform.

 A comprehensive legal database containing federal and state case law, statutes, administrative codes, magazine and newspaper articles, treatises, law journals, legal forms and other information resources.
 Also included is the West Study Aids subscription, which provides online access to over 350 study aid titles including case briefs, outlines, overviews, and exam prep aids.
 Access to Westlaw is provided through individual username and password.
 Access to the West Study Aids subscription is obtained by logging into Westlaw and then clicking on the eProducts tab.